 How I discovered wheeled backpacks

 Living and volunteering in a hostel in Kona, Hawaii was a great way to suss out gear and destinations through recommendations from the steady stream of travelers.
 I saw so many bags come through that place, and then one day, accompanied by a beacon of light and angel-song, I saw this:

 It was love at first sight.

-The news got even better when I discovered it was very inexpensive – under $200 (at the time of writing it’s under $100!), and solved so many of my problems!
+The news got even better when I discovered it was very inexpensive at under $200, and solved so many of my problems!

-The High Sierra Overpass wheeled backpack with detachable daypack changed my life because:
+The High Sierra Overpass (unfortunately, long ago discontinued) rolling backpack with detachable daypack changed my life because:

-- The main bag opens completely up, allowing me to easily see and access the contents.
+- The main bag opens completely up clamshell style, allowing me to easily see and access the contents.